ClarityNLP/ClarityNLP/docs/nlpql_reference/nlpql/o2sat.rst

 =====================  ================  ==========================================
          Name                 Type                             Notes
 =====================  ================  ==========================================
-sentence               str               "Cleaned" version of input sentence text                   str               That portion of `sentence` containing an O2 saturation statement. start                  int               Offset into `sentence` of the first character of the O2 saturation statement. end                    int               One character past the end of the O2 saturation statement. device                 str               The Oxygen delivery device, if any. flow_rate              float             Device Oxygen flow rate in liters/min. condition              str               Relation of the O2 saturation to `value`:
+sentence               str               The input sentence after textual cleanup operations have been performed. text                   str               That portion of `sentence` containing an O2 saturation statement. start                  int               Offset into `sentence` of the first character of the O2 saturation statement. end                    int               One character past the end of the O2 saturation statement. device                 str               The Oxygen delivery device, if any. flow_rate              float             Device Oxygen flow rate in liters/min. condition              str               Relation of the O2 saturation to the stated `value`:
                                          'APPROX', 'LESS_THAN', 'LESS_THAN_OR_EQUAL',
                                          'GREATER_THAN', 'GREATER_THAN_OR_EQUAL',
                                          'EQUAL', 'RANGE'